mansinit/AmazonInterviewPractice/README.md

 16 -- 4
 2 -- 1
-this complies that, if we have 8 elements and we divide the array to search for an element into first 4 and then first 2 and one more search that
+this complies that, if we have 8 elements and we divide the array to search for an element into first 4 and then first 2 and one more search that sort function in python uses Timsort algo and take O(nlogn) complexity.
+Timsort is insertion and merge sort